 So don’t take it personally, instead look at the bright side.
 Solitude in small doses can be healthy.
 It may help you reflect upon your current situation and connect with your inner self.
 This, in turn, can enable you to recharge and find your ultimate purpose.

 Isolation, on the other hand, can lead to loneliness and depression.
 If I have learned anything from life, it is that people need people.
 We are not put on this planet to be completely independent.
 We need strong emotional support systems that will allow us to thrive in our quest for emotional and physical well-being.

 There are things you can do to help you through this difficult time if you do not have many close friends or family.
 Take a class for personal growth, try yoga or an exercise class or volunteer in your community.
 Experiment with new activities that you enjoy and allow you to be open to meeting new people and making new friends.

-Making a conscious effort to build new friendships can be emotional first-aid for this period of transition and these new friendships may add great benefits to your new life.
+Making a conscious effort to build new friendships can be emotional first-aid for this period of transition, and these new friendships may add significant benefits to your new life.